What is General Education?

 These two-letter codes are used to denote courses that have been approved by the faculty as distribution courses.
 Only courses with these codes will meet distribution requirements.

 Distribution requirements depend on degree program and college.
-This chart provides a brief outline.

 Through meeting the diversity requirement, you will have an opportunity to learn about human diversity, including